Zac-Digital/Service-Directory/README.md

 ### Prerequisites

 1. .NET 9 SDK with the ASP.NET Runtime
+2. Docker

+### Database

+This project uses Microsoft SQL Server 2022 for the Database.
+There is a convenient Docker Compose file that will get you up and running quickly:

+1. `cd` into `utility` and then `cd` into `mssql`
+2. Execute `docker compose up -d`

+This will work for Windows, macOS and Linux.
+If you are on Windows (x86-64) specifically, you may also choose to install Microsoft SQL Server 2022 natively — but I recommend going with Docker as it's easier to manage.

 ### Building

 1. Make sure you have installed the [Prerequisites](#prerequisites)
+2. Make sure you have got the [Database](#database) running
-2. `cd` into the root of the project that contains `ServiceDirectory.sln`
+3. `cd` into the root of the project that contains `ServiceDirectory.sln`
-3. Execute `dotnet restore`
+4. Execute `dotnet restore`
-4. Execute `dotnet build --configuration Release --no-restore`
+5. Execute `dotnet build --configuration Release --no-restore`

 ### Running